Cosmian/mse-cli/documentation/docs/home/getting_started.md

 Note that the `--key` parameter is the key contained in `secrets_to_seal.json`.

 The `decrypt` command only supports [Fernet](https://cryptography.io/en/latest/fernet/) algorithm.
-If the code provider implements another way to encrypt the result in its micro-service, another decryption code must also be written outside `mse-home`.
+If the code provider implements another way to encrypt the result in its microservice, another decryption code must also be written outside MSE Home.

 !!! info Fix or Update